Inducing Labor Overview

 These natural methods are certainly popular.
 In one study, about half of pregnant women said they’d tried to induce labor naturally.
 Walking was the most common method followed by sexual intercourse and spicy food.
 But does any of it actually work?

 Many, but not all, activities that aim to get the baby here faster are harmless enough for most women in pregnancy.
 But before you bother to hit that restaurant or gym, it’s worth checking the evidence as to whether any of these methods really help.
-Spoiler alert: In most cases, they probably don’t help or at least not much.
+Spoiler alert: In most cases, they probably don’t help, or at least not much.
+Here are the other natural ways that you can do it at home.

 Foods That Induce Labor